jetbrains-academy/CppBasics/StandardLibraryEssentials/StandardTemplateLibrary/STLAlgorithms/task.md

 ```cpp
 std::sort(start_iterator, end_iterator, comparator);
 ```
 The first two arguments are iterators that define the range of elements to be sorted.
 The third argument is an optional comparator used to compare two elements.
 If no comparator is provided, the elements are sorted in ascending order by default.
 The comparator can be a function pointer or a functor.
-As you understand, this function requires Random Access Iterator, so that sorting can be done in any order.
+As you might understand, this function requires a Random Access Iterator to enable sorting in any order.
 ```cpp
 // Sort a vector of integers in ascending order
 std::vector<int> v1 = {5, 2, 4, 3, 1};